rmannibucau/batchee/README.md

 * JBatchOperator: the operator used to launch this job (normally not useful but some implmentations can depend on it)
 * JBatchExecutionId: the job execution id

+Note: if you set JBatchExecutionId in the headers before this endpoint you can use ?restart=true or ?stop=true or ?abandon=true to restart/stop/abandon the job instead of starting it.